Priscilla Wehi: Career

 After completing her PhD Wehi obtained positions at several research institutions including at Massey University (working with Mary Morgan-Richards) and the University of Otago.
 She was then employed at Manaaki Whenua Landcare Research where she undertook research into wētā, and advocated for the use of indigenous knowledge to inform research into biodiversity.
 Wehi also led a team of researchers at Manaaki Whenua Landcare Research and Te Rūnanga o Ngāi Tahu investigating Māori exploration of Antarctic waters.
 Their research suggested that Māori were possibly the first people to sight the continent of Antarctica.
 As at July 2021, Wehi is an associate professor at the University of Otago.

 Awards

 In 2014 Wehi was granted a Royal Society Te Apārangi Rutherford Discovery Fellowship.
 In 2019 Wehi was a recipient of the Outstanding Publication on New Zealand Ecology award, conferred by the New Zealand Ecological Society.
 In 2020 the biological sciences department of the University of Canterbury awarded Wehi their Inspirational Alumna Award.
 In 2021 Wehi was awarded the Hill Tinsley Medal with the New Zealand Association of Scientists recognising Wehi's "pioneering innovative research at the intersection of science and indigenous knowledge".
+In 2026 Wehi was elected a Fellow of the British Ecological Society.